-I am a teacher governor and have been since 2000.
+I am a Teacher Governor and have been since 2000.
 I am on the Senior Management / Leadership Team and I am the Key Stage 2 Coordinator and Maths Lead.
-I endeavor to teach Shark Class (Y5/6) to strive to "be the best that they can be" in all aspects of their school lives and to give them lifelong skills.
+I endeavour to teach Shark Class (Y5/6) to strive to “be the best that they can be” in all aspects of their school lives and to give them lifelong skills.
 I have taught here since 1999 and feel very lucky to work with such lovely colleagues and children in a very special, ever changing, school and community.

 Mrs Judy Dawson-Cable

 I have been the Manager and Early Years Professional of Little Herons (formerly Little Acorns) Pre-School since 2013.
 I completed a PGCE in Early Years Education at Exeter University and as an advocate of outdoor learning became a qualified Forest School leader, establishing the collaboration with the Willows and Wetlands Visitor Centre back in 2010.
 As a former parent (both my children have attended the pre-school and the school), I understand how a quality early years education allows children to flourish when beginning their formal school career.
 With the setting formally joining the Richard Huish Education Group in September 2019 I look forward to promoting the school’s foundation stage unit which in turn gives every child within the school a chance to shine.

 Mrs Amy Hardwick

 I am proud to have been invited to join the team as a Foundation Governor, representing the local diocese.
 I teach at The SPACE and Heathfield, and co-run the North Curry Toddler group.
 My family moved to Somerset almost a decade ago, saturating themselves in the community, Church and Arts scene.
 My focuses are inclusivity, spirituality and community.

 Mrs Chris Durrant